tock/tock/doc/wg/core/notes/core-notes-2020-10-23.md

 ## Tock 1.6

-* Brad: Merged every PR outstanding bugfix PR related to 1.6, one of which was [the MPU fix](https://github.com/tock/tock/pull/2146).
+* Brad: Merged every outstanding bugfix PR related to 1.6, one of which was [the MPU fix](https://github.com/tock/tock/pull/2146).
 The issue was that when a process restarted, it was getting its old MPU configuration from before it crashed, although the memory regions